Skip to content

 UTI Mutual Fund

-Investing online with zero entry load:
+Investing online with zero entry load/service charge/brokerage:

 For investing online on mutual fund’s websites, you need to have HPIN for that particular AMC.
 If you are already invested in any of the scheme of an AMC, you may fill PIN form and submit to nearest investor centre to get the PIN generated.
 Also If want PIN generated for your new investment don’t forget to check the online transaction option in mutual fund application form.
 After PIN generation, you can transanct online on AMC websites.